End-Stage Renal Disease

 It is essential to treat ESRD complications that may arise.
 When remaining kidney function is markedly reduced, the following complications are often seen in conjunction with dialysis therapy:

-Volume overload with coexistent hypertension is typically treated with dietary sodium restriction as well as fluid restriction.
+Volume overload with coexistent hypertension is typically treated with dietary sodium and fluid restriction as well as loop diuretics.

 Hypocalcemia is treated with oral calcium, calcitriol, or other vitamin D analogues.